spindlebink/hollicode/docs/ROADMAP.md

 ## Dedicated `INT` instruction

 All numbers are floating-point right now.
 Internal instructions which take integers provide them in the form of integers, but we don't have an integer instruction.
 Go figure.

+## Transpilation

+The current bytecode system for code generation is fine, but what about implementing a regular transpiler?
+It'd lead to probably easier integration of code with game engines, saving the trouble of writing an interpreter.
+Since Hollicode's largely experimental right now, it might be something worth looking into.